skygoph/motocode_core/README.md

 ## Features

-TODO: List what your package can do.
-Maybe include images, gifs, or videos.
+1. Setup Locator.
+2. List of models.
+3. List of services.

 ## Getting started

 There are two options to inject the services.

-1. Call `setupCustomLocator` in the `main.dart` file.
+1. Call `setupMotocodeLocator` in the `main.dart` file.

     ```dart
       void main() async {